unisonweb/unisonweb-org/src/data/transcripts/abilities.md

   printLine ("Hello there, " ++ name)
 ```

 The empty `{}` attached to the arrow on the `greet` type signature tells the typechecker we are expecting `greet` to be pure.
-The typechecker therefore complains when the function tries to call a function (`printLine`) that requires abilities.
+The typechecker therefore complains when the function tries to call a function (`printLine`) that requires abilities. _The ability requirements of a function `f` must include all the abilities required by any function that could be called in the body of `f`._

 When writing a type signature, any unadorned `->` (without `{..}` immediately following it) is treated as a request to infer the abilities associated with that function arrow.
 For instance, this works and `greet` gets `IO` correctly inferred as its requirement.